 9. Haunted History

 Things get spooky in fall!
 Whether you’re a Halloween fan, history buff, or just looking to enjoy scenery, Sleepy Hollow Cemetery in the Hudson Valley offers guided walking tours on its 90-acre grounds.
 Walk the grounds of Fort Ontario State Historic Site, known for its paranormal activity, in the Thousand Islands-Seaway region.
 Get a private reading with a professional medium at Lily Dale Assembly in Chautauqua-Allegheny or take a divination class and learn about tarot cards, astrology, and more at the “world’s largest center for the religion of spiritualism.”
-Featured on The Travel Channel's Ghost Adventures, Rolling Hills Asylum in Greater Niagara, built in 1827, has a history of hauntings.
-Reserve your ticket and experience a three-hour self-guided ghost hunt throughout October.
+Featured on Ghost Hunters and Most Terrifying Places in America, the Winery at Marjim Manor in Greater Niagara has a roster of ghosts that make regular appearances.
+Reserve their ghost hunt tour or other paranormal event.

 10. Small-town Romantic Getaways

 Credit: Ayesha Thomas

 The cool air, colorful leaves, and cozy atmosphere of fall in New York makes it the ideal time to experience the state’s charming small towns.
 Take a romantic getaway to historic Rhinebeck in the Hudson Valley and stay at Mirbeau, which features a world-class spa and upscale dining at Willow by Charlie Palmer.
-For a getaway with a historic and timely angle, celebrate the 100th anniversary of the passage of the 19th Amendment—in this Presidential election year—with a visit to Seneca Falls, home to the Women’s Rights National Historical Park.
+For a getaway with a historic angle and to celebrate more than 100 years since the passage of the 19th Amendment, visit Seneca Falls, home to the Women’s Rights National Historical Park.
 Looking for a relaxed, unique getaway?
 The quaint former spa town of Sharon Springs in Central New York features a historic main street with B&Bs and shops including the farm-inspired home goods store Beekman 1802 (pictured).